DoctorWkt/acwj/59_WDIW_pt1/Readme.md

 I first thought this was a parsing error, but no. It turned out that we were not setting `argv[i]` as an rvalue before we dereferenced it.
-I worked thus out by dumping the AST trees with both `cwj` and `cwj0` and observing the differences between them.
+I worked this out by dumping the AST trees with both `cwj` and `cwj0` and observing the differences between them.
 What we need to do is mark the expression *after* the `*` token as an rvalue.
 This is now done in `prefix()` in `expr.c`: